undp/carbon-registry/TOR National Implementation.md

+# Sample Terms of Reference
+The TOR can be further specified if national details are known, e.g. about the NDC management tool.
+These worksteps can also be intergrated with larger TORs, especially TORs covering wider NDC management / transparency.
+Below are sample phrases that may be used.
+Generally a vendor (firm) or a group of individual consultant are encouraged, as the required skills vary.

+## 1. Installation
 The following work steps are suggested for the national implementation of the DPG carbon registry in any country.

 - Installation of a Carbon Registry from https://github.com/undp/carbon-registry